Loveable Lemons

 On a rimmed baking sheet, lay down a sheet of parchment paper.
 This will prevent sticking and also make for easy cleanup!

 Pour out a single even layer of blueberries on the baking sheet.
 It is important you keep this to a single layer.
 Otherwise, you will start with clumps, which is no good.
-Use this opportunity to look for off-colored blueberries, leaves, stems, or anything that shouldn’t be there. - Freezing Fresh Blueberries
+Use this opportunity to look for off-colored blueberries, leaves, stems, or anything that shouldn’t be there. fresh blueberries on baking sheets.

 Place the cookie sheet in the freezer for 4-5 hours.
 Blueberries will be frozen solid and able to roll around the sheet pan, almost like marbles.
 If you want to stack multiple baking sheets in your freezer, use a small bowl, two-shot glasses, or something similar to stack the rimmed baking sheets on top of each other.
 They cannot be stacked without something between them.